 Renewing your Dutch passport in the United Kingdom

-If you live in the United Kingdom and you are a Dutch national, you can renew your Dutch passport at the Dutch embassy in London.
+If you live in the United Kingdom (UK) and you are a Dutch national, you can renew your Dutch passport at the Dutch embassy in London or via VFS Global in Edinburgh.

 - You are 18 years old or over.